 All new vehicles are required to have a Manufacturer’s Certificate of Origin (MCO) which must be signed and notarized by a licensed dealer for transfer to the buyer.
-To obtain a Florida title, the MCO must properly completed and attached to the title application form DHSMV 82040 .
+Please include the original odometer disclosure to assist us in processing your transaction.
+To obtain a Florida title, the MCO must be properly completed and attached to the title application form DHSMV 82040 .
 The information must include the owner’s complete name and Florida address, date of birth, sex, driver license number, a complete description of the vehicle, and any lien to be recorded.
 Sales tax will be collected if applicable.

 This office has a fast title service for an additional $ 10.00.
 We can print a title for you to have when you leave the office.